-A placebo-controlled Phase III trial (inMIND) of tafasitamab added to lenalidomide plus rituximab (R^2) in patients with relapsed or refractory follicular or marginal zone lymphomas is ongoing, as is a proof-of-concept study (topMIND) evaluating tafasitamab in combination with parsaclisib (PI3K δ) in patients with relapsed or refractory B-cell malignancies.
-We are also preparing to initiate a proof-of-concept study of tafasitamab, lenalidomide and plamotamab in patients with r/r DLBCL.
+A placebo-controlled Phase III trial (inMIND) of tafasitamab added to lenalidomide plus rituximab ( $R^2$ ) in patients with relapsed or refractory follicular or marginal zone lymphomas is ongoing, as is a proof-of-concept study (topMIND) evaluating tafasitamab in combination with parsaclisib (PI3K $\delta$ ) in patients with relapsed or refractory B-cell malignancies.
+A proof-of-concept study of tafasitamab, lenalidomide and plamotamab in patients with r/r DLBCL is also ongoing.